-Architect Paul Stallan whose practice Stallan-Brand is based in Glasgow, shares his thoughts on six buildings that inspire, delight, perplex or intrigue him.
+Architect Paul Stallan of the Glasgow practice Stallan-Brand, shares his thoughts on six buildings in Scotland that inspire, delight, perplex or intrigue him.
 And he offers insights into Stallan-Brand’s recent project, Broomlands primary school (pictured) in the Border’s town of Kelso.

 Archie Brennan was arguably the most inventive tapestry weaver of the 20th century.
 Here designer Beca Lipscombe celebrates his work & heralds an exhibition of Brennan’s work which opens at the Dovecot Studios in Edinburgh on the 26 April.

 QUESTIONS & ANSWERS

 Sheelagh Boyce & Annabelle Harty have known each for decades yet it was only recently that they began their collective practice of quilting.
 Here they talk ideas, inspiration & looking ahead to exhibiting at Glasgow Print Studio as part of Glasgow International & Mount Stuart on the Isle of Bute.

 Artist, writer, designer, Kate Morgan explores & exposes the fascinating intricacies of knitting proper socks from the mighty MUJI to a modest Czech grandmother.